dharshansri2007/execution-enforcer/README.md

 * **Security Protocol:**  Strict OAuth 2.0 protocols, meaning there are absolutely **zero hardcoded credentials** in our codebase and all secrets managed via environment variables.

-* **Stateless Runtime:** Because the Cloud Run environment is ephemeral, the SQLite database holding the active session tokens literally self-destructs and wipes itself clean when the container spins down due to inactivity.
-We hold zero persistent data on the user’s personal accounts, ensuring a zero-liability environment.
+* **Stateless Runtime:** The Cloud Run container is ephemeral.
+The API processes the orchestration, handles the agent logic, and spins down cleanly without leaking the state

 ---